 Open: Tue-Fri 12h/17h Sat, Sun 14h/18h.

 Folclore Edison Carneiro

 Description: Not very known but still a really interesting museum showing the history of the people of Brazil.
 Cultures, customs, clothing, rituals and art.
-Gives you a little clue to why and how the modern Brazilian culture came to be.
+It gives you a little clue as to why and how the modern Brazilian culture came to be.